Yoga as Lifestyle Medicine II (M14) – Fall 2019

 - Practice differential diagnosis as it relates to Lifestyle Medicine practice.

 - Experience how positional changes of internal anatomy affect posture prescription.

-- Demonstrate proficiency at teaching sequences in your clinical area of expertise using appropriate language and dialogue.
+- Demonstrate proficiency at teaching sequences, including mindfulness and meditation, in your clinical area of expertise using appropriate language and dialogue.

 - Onsite Lodging Options, Meal Plan, & Linen Package (for residential students)

 - Onsite Meal Package (add-on options available for commuter students)

 - Access to Virtual Classroom Forum (for class handouts and communications)

 What to Bring